 A practical study of the fundamental systems and procedures comprising the word processing center.
-Emphasis on developing insights into the responsibilities of the word processing center staff, personnel qualifications, human relations to the effective integration of the word processing system(s) with the other business systems.
-Includes word processing alternatives, equipment and needs surveys, organizing and implementing word processing and management and control of the word processing function.
+Emphasis on developing insights into the responsibilities of the word processing center staff, personal qualifications, human relations to the effective integration of the total information processing system.
+Includes word processing alternatives. equipment and needs surveys, organizing and implementing word processing and management and control of the word processing function.

 SO 227.
-LEGAL OFFICE SYSTEMS
+LEGAL OFFICE SYSTEMS AND PROCEDURES4 credit hours